oracle-livelabs/multicloud/azure/adb-azure-provision/provision-database/provision-database.md

     ![Run the query](./images/run-query.png " ")-->

 **All Done!
-You have successfully deployed your Oracle Autonomous AI Database instance and accessed the database in OCI.**
+You have successfully deployed your Oracle Autonomous AI Database instance and reviewed the database in OCI.**

 You may now proceed to the next lab.